17 Apostle Islands Things To Do: Explore Bayfield and Wisconsin’s Hidden Gem National Lakeshore

 Some interpretive programs also have a fee, capped at $10 per family.

-Visiting the visitor’s centers on the mainland in Bayfield and Sand Bay does not require a fee to be paid.
+You can visit the visitor centers on the mainland in Bayfield and Sand Bay for free.

 Where to Eat while Visiting